braydenphanna/rubiks-cube/README.md

-# Rubicks-Cube
+# Rubiks-Cube
 ## About
-this project is a 3D, interactive, and solvable Rubick's cube made using in Java AWT/Swing.
+this project is a 3D, interactive, and solvable Rubik's cube made using in Java AWT/Swing.
 Made in my junior year of high school.